How to Manufacture, Label, and Ship Food Products Like a Pro

 Graphic requirements: This information must be located in a conspicuous place on the label together with the other mandatory information and follow the same prominence requirements as the ingredient/allergen statements.

-Not every food item is labeled or shipped the same.
-But no matter the product, Roberti suggests always using ice packs (especially in the summertime) and shipping two-day priority.
-He's found two-day priority service to be the most cost effective, in conjunction with free boxes from USPS.
+Not every food item is shipped the same.
+But no matter the product, Roberti suggests always using ice packs (especially in the summertime).

 - UPS WorldShip and UPS Internet Shipping